When Carrying a Patient on a Backboard Upstairs: A Critical Procedure in Emergency Care

 Scientific Explanation: Why a Backboard is Necessary

 The use of a backboard in patient transport is grounded in medical science and biomechanics.
-When a patient is moved, especially with injuries, the risk of spinal or musculoskeletal damage increases.
-Which means a backboard serves as a rigid support structure that prevents the patient from shifting during movement.
+Worth adding: when a patient is moved, especially with injuries, the risk of spinal or musculoskeletal damage increases.
+A backboard serves as a rigid support structure that prevents the patient from shifting during movement.
 This is particularly important for patients with suspected spinal injuries, as even minor movements can lead to further damage.

 The backboard also helps distribute the patient’s weight evenly, reducing the risk of pressure